karimali92/helmcharts/helmcharts/hoppscotch/README.md

-# hoppscotch-helm
-Helm chart for deploying the Hoppscotch community edition application on Kubernetes.
-This chart simplifies the deployment and management of Hoppscotch, a free, open-source API development ecosystem, by providing customizable configuration options and Kubernetes-native integration.

 # Hoppscotch Helm Chart

 This repository contains the Helm chart for deploying the Hoppscotch application, an open-source API development ecosystem, on Kubernetes.